I’m Lizzie

 But what surprised them most?

 This isn’t productivity coaching disguised as kindness.
-This is actual kindness, with room for your mess.
+This is actual radical self love, with room for your mess, room for chaos, room for you to show up exactly as you are.

 And from there, change doesn’t feel like punishment.
 It feels like possibility.